To help young people cultivate a view of a future career and work by accepting them for a workplace hands-on learning program

 By continuously implementing the agreement, Yoshiwa Kogyo helped the town of Yoshika to boost its local industries in an economic ripple effect, expanding the market for local products, and increasing employment.
 Meanwhile, for Yoshiwa Kogyo, benefits included business development using community resources, a safe and secure food supply for employees, welfare benefits for the families of employees, and employment stability.
 The agreement truly provided mutual benefits for both parties.

-Other activities organized by Yoshiwa Kogyo included offering plant tours, the opening of training facilities for community events, cleanups of the areas around the company, and participation in local environmental beautification campaigns, among others.
+Other activities organized by Yoshiwa Kogyo included supporting the Yoshika-Yume-Hana Marathon event hosted by the Yoshika School Board, sharing training facilities for community events, carrying out cleanups of the areas around the company, and participating in local environmental beautification campaigns.

 - *1The "Community and Business Partnership (One Village, One Company: Shimane)," promoted by Shimane Prefecture, is a project to encourage municipalities in the prefecture to deepen interactions with specific companies and organizations under an equal partnership, thereby fostering regional development, including positive economic effects.